Juliet Anderson (MS, ACSM-CES, CIFT, CSCS) – Neuro Fitness Specialist

-Alex Cantelmi (MS in progress) - Neuro Fitness Trainer
+Alex Cantelmi (MS, RCEP) - Neuro Fitness Trainer

-Alex received his BA in Cell and Molecular Biology with a Chemistry Minor from Western State College of Colorado.
+Alex received his Bachelor of Arts in Cell and Molecular Biology with a Chemistry Minor from Western State College of Colorado.
 While at school he competed at the Division II level as a Cross Country and Track & Field athlete.
 He was also a member of the Nordic Ski team.
-Alex is planning to go back to school in the near future to pursue a career in medicine or physical therapy.
-He is currently completing his Masters of Science Clincal Exercise Physiology at UNCC.
-In his free time he enjoys cycling, mountain biking and running.

 After graduating, Alex started as an assistant at Race to Walk, performing essential duties as well as being the head of maintenance.
 In 2014 Alex began his graduate studies at the University of North Carolina Charlotte as well as becoming at trainer at Race to Walk.
 He earned his Master of Science degree in Kinesiology in 2016 and also received his American College of Sports Medicine Registered Clinical Exercise Physiologist certification.
 In his free time he enjoys running, hiking, sailing, and is an avid skier and snowboarder.

 Amr Saleh (BS, CEP) - Neuro Fitness Trainer